seancmonahan/dactyl-chimera-keyboard/docs/index.md

 Diodes:

-Microcontroller: You will need two microcontrollers, one for each half of the keyboard.
+Microcontroller: You will need two microcontrollers, one for each side of the keyboard.
  - The pro micro is a staple of the split keyboard community.
 It's cheap, small, and popular enough to make troubleshooting easy.
 However, it is an older chip with limited specs; you might struggle to install the full featureset of QMK+Vial onto this microcontroller.
  - The Proton-C is a direct upgrade, or sequel if you will, to the Pro Micro.
 It has better specs, more pins, and USB-C instead of Micro-USB.
 It is also more expensive and produced in limited quanitities.
 Read more and find retailers here: https://qmk.fm/proton-c/
  - The Black Pill is, in some ways, superior to even the Proton-C, however it is less popular and has a different pin layout.
 This build guide does not apply to the Black Pill simply because I do not own any.
 If you want to fix this issue, please do.